ethereum/consensus-specs/specs/deneb/beacon-chain.md

 #### `tx_peek_blob_versioned_hashes`

-This function retrieves the hashes from the `SignedBlobTransaction` as defined in EIP-4844, using SSZ offsets.
+This function retrieves the hashes from the `SignedBlobTransaction` as defined in Deneb, using SSZ offsets.
 Offsets are little-endian `uint32` values, as defined in the [SSZ specification](../../ssz/simple-serialize.md).
 See [the full details of `blob_versioned_hashes` offset calculation](https://gist.github.com/protolambda/23bd106b66f6d4bb854ce46044aa3ca3).